Genetically modified organisms (GMOs), their products, and the chemicals used to manage them, may pose unacceptable threats to ecosystems.

-- Genetically modified organisms (GMOs), their products, and the chemicals used to manage them may pose significant risks to natural and agricultural ecosystems.
+- Genetically modified organisms (GMOs), their products, and the chemicals used to manage them may pose significant risks to natural and agricultural ecosystems, and human health.

 - Scientific evidence produced independently from the developers and proponents of the GMO must be undertaken and form the basis for assessing and licensing of GMOs.
 GMO assessments must be broad, independent and scientifically robust.

 - The precautionary principle must be applied to the production and use of GMOs.

 - Living organisms such as plants, animals and micro-organisms are not inventions.
 Patents on life are unethical and against the public interest.

 - The Australian government must prohibit the use of 'terminator' technologies (Gene Use Restriction) that prevent seeds from germinating when planted.